StellaLukasser/GSoC2020/Description.md

 Trunk
 https://share.catrob.at/app/project/d02e19d7-e827-11ea-9251-005056a36f47

-These projects include the tatami fill stitch algorithm to fill some areas in the design.
+These projects include the tatami fill stitch algorithm to fill some areas in the design:

 Bird
 https://share.catrob.at/app/project/29be3ef8-e82e-11ea-9251-005056a36f47